10 Tips to Score on Every Penalty Kick in Soccer

 As penalties often determine the outcome of matches, teams usually have a designated penalty taker whose responsibility is to grab the ball, place it on the spot, and score each time.

 When taking the penalty, they’re allowed to stagger their run and make feinting movements, but once they reach the ball, they must shoot it.

-The ball should be stationary when they take the kick and move forward when they strike it.
+According to the penalty kick rules, the ball should be stationary when they take the kick and move forward when they strike it.